semuxproject/semux-core/src/main/java/org/ethereum/vm/README.md

 - Embeddable
 - High performance

-It's currently hosted on the Semux Core repo, but should be treated as an independent library.
+It's currently hosted on the Semux Core repo, but should be considered as an independent library.

 ## Dependencies